RCP Database (version 2.0):

 Base year emissions inventories:

-Jean-Francois Lamarque (lamar@ucar.edu) and
+Jean-Francois Lamarque (lamar@ucar.edu)

 Steve Smith (ssmith@pnl.gov)